kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ### Orbit Correction

 Technically we suppose that satellite is following perfect line , But in reality there is vibration in satellite and is not really stable .
-Hence we need to apply correction on the orbit path
+Hence we need to apply a correction in order to account for the orbital path

 `Radar > Apply Orbit File`